opencyber-space/MemoryGr.id/docs/creation-in-memory.md

 ### Endpoint: `POST /framedb-config/status`

-Retrieves the current deployment and health status of all FrameDB Config Service components in the specified local Kubernetes cluster.
+Retrieves the current deployment and health status of all MemoryGrid Config Service components in the specified local Kubernetes cluster.

 ### Behavior